Skip to main content

 Duration: 1 day

 When you return to Stavanger, replete with incredible impressions of nature, it’s time to take the Rv13 road to Hjelmeland, which is easy thanks to Ryfast, the world’s longest and deepest subsea tunnel.
 In Hjelmeland, the restaurant Smaken av Ryfylke provides a great opportunity to sample local produce from Ryfylke’s autumnal harvest of fruit, vegetables and herbs, and top quality local meat and locally caught fish.
 When you’re in Hjelmeland, we recommend a visit to OmCider, Apal Sideri and Eiane Gard, local fruit farmers who make apple juice and cider on their farms.
-Unless you’re visiting late in autumn, the two first farms offer guided tours with a tasting session and a visit to their farm shop.
-You can also pay a visit to Ryfylke Gardsysteri where they make their own cheese and yoghurt.
+You can also pay a visit to Ryfylke Gardsysteri, where they make their own cheese and yoghurt, and the salmon smokery Mikals Laks.

 The trip continues from Hjelmeland by ferry to Nesvik and through the beautiful fjord landscape to the coastal gem Jelsa.
 If the weather is good, you should consider taking the road from Erfjord, which offers great views of the beautiful Økstrafjord.